BroadbandForum/usp/docs/specification/index.md

 **[R-WS.13]{}** - A USP Endpoint MUST implement the WebSocket control frames defined in section 5.5 of RFC 6455 [@RFC6455].

 USP Records can be transferred between USP Controllers and USP Agents over an established WebSocket session.
 These USP Records are encapsulated within a binary WebSocket data frame as depicted by the figure below.
+WebSocket message fragmentation should be avoided, because its main benefit does not apply for the case of sending USP Records.

 ![USP Request using a WebSocket Session](mtp/websocket/USP-request-over-websocket.png)

 **[R-WS.14]{}** - In order for USP Records to be transferred between a USP Controller and Agent using WebSockets MUST be encapsulated within as a binary WebSocket data frame as defined in section 5.6 of RFC 6455 [@RFC6455].

+**[R-WS.14a]{}** - USP Endpoints SHOULD NOT use WebSocket message fragmentation for sending USP Records.

+**[R-WS.14b]{}** - USP Endpoints MUST support WebSocket message fragmentation in received USP Records.

 **[R-WS.15]{}** - USP Records are transferred between USP Endpoints using message body procedures as defined in section 6 of RFC 6455 [@RFC6455].